Peer Advisor Program

 - Continues to be available for questions via email throughout the summer.

-- Meets with their group of advisees 12-1pm on the day before classes start (Monday, August 21).
+- Meets with their group of advisees from 12-1pm on the Tuesday before classes start.

 - Is available during the fall semester to meet with new students for two follow-up meetings (timing is flexible).